-1. Simple to Start – You should be able to start using the ERP in a few days.
-The setup should not take months together.
+1. Simple to Start: You should be able to start using the ERP in a few days.
+The setup should not take months.

-3. 360° View of Your Data – You should be able to slice and dice your data on multiple dimensions with full drill down capabilities.
-The vendor should not provide different report for different views of data, which ultimately leads to more cost.
+3. 360° View of Your Data: You should be able to slice and dice your data on multiple dimensions with full drill-down capabilities.
+The vendor should not provide different reports for different views of data, which ultimately leads to more cost.

-4. Change with Ease – The ERP should have the capability to be customized easily.
-The customization should preferably be done on the fly and it should not affect product upgrade.
+4. Change with Ease: The ERP should have the capability to be customized easily.
+The customization should preferably be done on the fly and should not affect product upgrades.

-6. Affordable – The ERP should not be over priced.
-It should be available on a pay by use model and a one time purchase.
-The pay by use model avoids blocking of capital.
+6. Affordable: The ERP should not be overpriced.
+It should be available on a pay-by-use model and as a one-time purchase.
+The pay-by-use model avoids the blocking of capital.

-7. On cloud – It should be available on cloud too.
-Users can choose to use on cloud if required and save on investments in server and other equipment.
+7. On the cloud: It should be available on the cloud too.
+Users can choose to use the cloud if required and save on investments in servers and other equipment.

-8. Mobile – Users should be able to use it from their mobile also.
+8. Mobile: Users should be able to use it from their mobile devices as well.

-9. Secure – It should be secure with a good control on who can do what.
+9. Secure – It should be secure with good control over who can do what.
 Unauthorized access should be effectively blocked by the system.
 Data security is of prime importance.10.
-Good after sales support – Vendors should have 24×7 perfect support system in place.
+Good after-sales support – Vendors should have a 24×7 perfect support system in place.